inhouseproduce/arduino-esp32/README.md

-    boot.py: Src code initializing pins and libraries to be run in main.py main.py: Src code for getting and sending data received from running  commands from sht31.py sht31.py: Python library code running and automating all data gathering in SHT31
+    boot.py: Src code initializing pins and libraries to be run in main.py main.py: Src code for getting and sending data received from running  commands from sht31.py sht31.py: Python library code running and automating all data gathering in SHT31 run.sh: sudo pip install all necessary tools for the code and debugging